mdfarragher/TDP/setup/01/asa-workspace-deploy.md

 - The resource group where the Synapse Analytics workspace will be deployed.
 Select `techionista-dp203-m1`.
 - A unique suffix used to generate unique names during deployment.
 Type a combination of your initials and the current date (for example `mdf1708`), but make sure your suffix does not exceed a **maximum** length of **9 characters**).
 Remember this suffix because you will need it later.
 - The password for the SQL Administrator account.
-Remember this password because you will need it during the labs.
+Type a unique password and remember it because you will need it during the labs.

 Select `Review + create` to validate the settings.